 The modifier outputs these micromechanical quantities as new particle properties.
 You can use the Color coding modifier, for example, to visualize the values of these properties in OVITO or look at specific particles using the Data Inspector.
 Note that the displacements are only intermediate calculation results which are not output by the modifier.
 If you need them, please use the Displacement vectors modifier.

-The cutoff radius is a parameter controlling the range of neighbors taken into account when computing the atomic deformation gradient tensor of one particle.
-In other words in determines the size of the spherical volume around the particle over which the relative motion of neighboring particles is averaged to obtain the continuum deformation measure.
-As a rule of thumb: Use a small cutoff radius parameter to resolve all local details of the deformation field.
+The cutoff radius is a parameter controlling the range of neighbors taken into account when computing the atomic deformation gradient tensor for a particle.
+In other words this parameter determines the size of a spherical volume around the particle over which the relative motion of neighboring particles is averaged to obtain the continuum deformation measure.
+As a rule of thumb: Use a smaller cutoff radius parameter to resolve all local details of the deformation field.
 On the other hand, a large cutoff radius will yield slowly varying (smooth) deformation values at the atomic sites.

 Since the deformation gradient at each site is calculated from the relative motion of neighboring particles, it is important to ensure that sufficient neighbors are within the given cutoff range (in the undeformed configuration).
 This puts a lower limit on the cutoff radius that you can safely use.
-For three-dimensional systems, OVITO requires at a minimum three neighbor particles within the cutoff range of the central particle in order to calculate a deformation gradient tensor.
+For three-dimensional systems, OVITO requires at a minimum three neighbors within the cutoff range of the central particle in order to calculate a deformation gradient tensor.
 Furthermore, these three neighbors must not be co-planar.
-If the cutoff radius has been chosen too small and there are only less than three neighbors within range of the central particle, the deformation gradient calculation and all subsequent calculations will fail for this particle.
-The modifier will notify you about this situation in the status field and will, for diagnostic purposes, select all "undercoordinated" particles for which the calculation failed.
-Depending on the situation, you may react to this kind of condition by bumping up the cutoff radius parameter such that more neighbors become within range and the calculation succeeds.
+If the cutoff radius has been chosen too small and there are less than three neighbors within range of the central particle, the deformation gradient calculation and all subsequent calculations will fail for the particle.
+The modifier will notify you about this situation in the status field and will, for diagnostic purposes, select all such "undercoordinated" particles for which the calculation failed.
+Depending on the situation, you may react to this kind of condition by bumping up the cutoff radius parameter in order for more neighbors to be included in the cutoff sphere.

-The atomic strain calculation uses finite-strain theory.
+The atomic strain calculation in OVITO is based on finite-strain theory.
 Accordingly, strain is measured using the

 Green-Lagrangian strain tensor